Grace Lee Whitney: Personal life and death

 Whitney's first husband, Sydney Steven Dweck, was a freelance drummer whom she met while on Broadway in the 1950s.
 They married in 1954.
 Dweck, a Sephardic Jew, asked Whitney to convert to Judaism to marry him.
-They had two sons: Scott and Jonathan Dweck.
+They had two sons.
 She divorced her first husband in 1966 and married her second husband, Jack Dale, in 1970.
 In her autobiography she claimed she had relationships with Buzz Aldrin and Harlan Ellison while still legally married to her second husband.

 Whitney got involved in alcohol and drugs from the age of 13 and struggled with these addictions throughout her career and life.
 Whitney's addictions spiraled after leaving Star Trek.
 During the filming of Star Trek: The Motion Picture she attempted to get sober but "switched addictions from booze to marijuana."
 In the early 1980s, after her divorce from her second husband, Whitney resumed drinking and doing drugs.

-In a 2011 interview with StarTrek.com, Whitney recounted her battle with alcohol and drug abuse during the 1970s and the courage and strength she displayed to eventually overcome those addictions.
+In a 2011 interview with StarTrek.com, Whitney recounted her battle with alcohol and drug abuse during the 1970s and the courage and strength she displayed to eventually overcome those addictions:

 "...
 And I just about killed myself over that reject [being fired from Star Trek.]
 And when I would go on interviews, I would smell of alcohol.
 I was very Lindsay Lohan-ish, very Charlie Sheen.
 I was lost.
 I was lost and I began to bottom out.
 It took me about 10 years after getting written out to come to my senses, when I bottomed out."